Donna Tracy

-In 2001, she resigned from her position at Sony Pictures, to teach at Chaffey College.
+In 2001, Tracy resigned from her position at Sony Pictures, to teach at Chaffey College.
 She has moved from there to start OmniCosm Studios with Adolf Schaller.
 They completed a commission for the Griffith Observatory in Los Angeles - a series of new planet landscapes, Mercury, Venus, Mars and Pluto - for the Deep Space Exhibit.
 She is working with Adolf Schaller and Michael Ferriter (Pure Light Images) on the creation of a 3D film series for multi-venue theater productions based on astronomical phenomena.
 Their first two productions are, Journey to a Black Hole 3D and Star Blast 3D: A Supernova Experience.